ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 Setting up query threads logging.

+Query threads log into `system.query_thread_log` table.
+This setting have effect only when [log_queries](#settings-log-queries) is true.
 Queries’ threads run by ClickHouse with this setup are logged according to the rules in the [query_thread_log](../../operations/server-configuration-parameters/settings.md#server_configuration_parameters-query_thread_log) server configuration parameter.

-Example:
+Possible values:

+-   0 — Disabled.
+-   1 — Enabled.

+Default value: `1`.

+**Example**

 ``` text
 log_query_threads=1